 The tables in the DCV module contain data compiled from other existing tables with the primary intent of reducing the number of tables a user needs to examine for similar types of data elements.
 The LTPP database uses various types of linkages between test sections that contain data values that apply to more than one test section.
 To make it easier for users to find linked data or data stored in project level SPS records, these tables also expand linked and project level data to create individual test section level records.
-Coded values have been replaced with the code description to alleviate the need to perform the linking necessary to get the code definition.
 While this information is technically implemented as a "view" in database terminology, they are presented as tables in the SDR.